 - In a mixing bowl add all of the dry ingredients and whisk them lightly to combine.

 - Add the sourdough discard, egg, vanilla extract, maple syrup and milk to a mixing bowl.
-Whisk the ingredients together to comebine.
+Whisk the ingredients together to combine.

 - Whisking slowly combine the wet and the dry ingredients.
 The batter should be mixed thoroughly but allow some small lumps to remain.
-Careful not to overmix.
+Be careful not to overmix.

 - Allow the pancake batter to rest for 30-45 minutes.